 - Data-Driven Blog Research – This is the most SEO friendly approach to content marketing and works if your main goal is to gain additional traffic to your site.
 Complete a competitor analysis to discover what long-tail queries your competitors are ranking for.
 Or conduct keyword research using tools like SEMRush, AHREFs and Keywords Everywhere to highlight what questions your industry has a good search volume.

-- Questions Your Customers Ask – Check out the People also ask section on Google when you type in your main product or service.
+- Questions Your Customers Ask – Check out the ‘people also ask’ section on Google when you type in your main product or service.
 You can also use the autocomplete feature on Google’s search box when you start to type a word or sentence.
-Forums like Reddit can show you what people are talking about and the brilliant Answer The Public, which analyses that autocomplete feature to show you questions people ask about that topic.
+This helps to get you in the mindset of your customers and predict the types of questions they’ll be asking in relation to your product or service.

-- Annual Event Structure – Did you know National Doughnut Day is on June 3rd, and International Talk Like a Pirate Day is on September 19th?
-There is a National Day for nearly everything, and you are sure to find one that works for your industry to create content around.
+- Annual Event Structure - There is a National Day for nearly everything, and you are sure to find one that works for your industry to create content around.
 There are also the more well-known days like Valentine’s Day, Halloween, Easter and Mother’s and Father’s Day.
 You can also create blogs around the seasons if your industry changes by season.
 Make sure you balance this with relevant “evergreen” content throughout the year.

 Sharing is Caring

 The platform you share your content may be specific to the topic, the target audience or the type of content you are sharing.
-Make it clear what social media platform you will share each blog on at the start and include this information in your blog content planner.
 Blogs with excellent visuals can transfer well to posts to Instagram accounts, and those which dig deep into business work well to share on LinkedIn.

 Building on Your Blog Content Strategy

-Remember to monitor the performance of your posts and measure them against the goals you were trying to achieve from your blog content strategy.
+Remember to monitor the performance of your posts and measure them against your goals.
 If your goal was to get more traffic to your site, use Google Analytics to see how many visitors you had to your website and how many users converted to sales/enquiries from the post.

 Gather feedback and new ideas, and make sure you have somewhere to store these so that you can factor them into your strategy.
 Annual events repeat, and you may get feedback from a post that will help you develop a new idea for the event next year.